nazmus-saqueeb-ashrafi/nazmus-saqueeb-ashrafi.github.io/_posts/2022-01-24-react-basics-1.md

 ## React functional components

-Modern react uses functional components.
+Modern React uses functional components.
 In making this color choser application, two components are used which are being imported to the App.js main component.
 These components are:

 - The Box component
 - The Input component